twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 ### 2.3 Lifecycle of PT

-PT behaviour over time depends on how much of the underlying is tied to the deal:
+PT behaviour over time depends on how much of the underlying is tied to the position:

 - It can be configured to:
   - represent residual claims to revenue beyond `T`,